KLTY

-KLTY (94.9 FM) is owned by the Salem Media Group with studios located in Irving, Texas, near Dallas and a transmitter in Cedar Hill.
-The format is similar to the "Fish" branded stations Salem owns elsewhere and its slogan is: "Your Life...Inspired".
-The station is considered the number one Adult Contemporary Christian Music station in the country with the largest number of listeners.
+KLTY (94.9 FM) is a non-commercial FM radio station licensed to Arlington, Texas, owned and operated by Educational Media Foundation with a transmitter in Cedar Hill.
+The station carries the Christian Contemporary from K-Love’s network after purchasing from Salem Media Group in late December 2024.
+K-LOVE was previously heard on KYDA's HD2 sub-channel from March 9, 2024 to March 7, 2025, when it moved to KLTY.

 History

 KLTY began playing a mix of Adult Contemporary Christian music (CCM).
 KLTY lasted only from early August 1985 as "Light 95" to late September 1986 when station owner Scott K. Ginsburg changed the call letters to KHYI and changed the format to Top 40 as the moniker "Y-95", marking it one of the two simply "alternative" Top 40 station in the Dallas-Fort Worth metroplex.

-Listeners in the far north portion of the metroplex can also receive another Top 40 station, KDSQ-FM, originally licensed in Sherman/Denison (now licensed in Azle), which is a mainstream CHR station in the northern portions of the metroplex, but can be heard only in the Sherman-Denison Metropolitan Area due to the station's class license serving the Texoma region.
+Listeners in the far north portion of the metroplex could also receive another Top 40 station, KDSQ-FM, originally licensed in Sherman/Denison (now licensed in Azle), which is a mainstream CHR station in the northern portions of the metroplex, but could be heard only in the Sherman-Denison Metropolitan Area due to the station's class license serving the Texoma region.
 Despite it didn't nearly reach the metroplex until 1991 when KDSQ's license was upgraded from A to C1 and its transmitter relocated to Azle that year, Y-95 remains the dominant Top 40 station in the metroplex after Dallas's dominant CHR station KTKS and former Top 40 station KAFM/KZPS in 1987 switched their brandings and formats, while its competitor KEGL still marked as its "rock-flavored" Top 40 format.
 Right when Y-95 launched in September 1986, the station went towards a rhythmic format before becoming mainstream the following year.

 Both KEGL and Y-95 were not simply "CHR-dominant" enough as apparently, Y-95's Top 40 format was differently mainstreamed and was sometimes altered on surveys.
 This would last until late 1987 when KEGL began extremely slowly fading out of its rock-flavored formula and would, in the middle of the following year, switch its format from Rock 40 to CHR after more contemporary titles were added, but when 1989 rolled along, KEGL began to wobble back-and-forward on transitional songs between the two formats.
 KEGL became more dominant enough in the DFW market after its playlist became more contemporary in 1990.